 Consider using metrics like impressions, reach and follower growth to measure how much presence your brand commands in the open market.
 Track metrics like clicks, likes and comments to find out how many people are interacting with your posts.
 If you want to pull traffic to your site, monitor referrals and conversions.
 There are, of course, many other social media marketing metrics that you could track.
 Metrics also contain sub-metrics of their own, offering a more surgical deep dive into specifics that serve to refine and enhance any brand or product campaign.

 As social media alchemists, the Altlier team can help your business generate fantastic, eye-catching copy with our outstanding copywriting services.
+We have won the award for the best social media marketing agency in the UK.
 To find out more, check out our services page or get in touch.
+If you wish to learn more about our process and strategies, visit our FAQ page.